-- (a) The Village of Dewberry represents an opportunity to provide services to development in proximity and within 20 minutes of travel time of other development within a 40 km radius, which is attractive to the area (see Map 2).
-Therefore, the FLUC takes the view that land uses in adjacent to the Village boundary, should be part of a piped water and sewer scheme. - (b) The value and recreational potential of natural areas within the IDP boundary may be negatively affected by inappropriate development.
-Therefore, both municipalities will cooperate to protect these areas for eventual incorporation into an open space system.
+(a) The Village of Paradise Valley represents an opportunity to provide services to development in proximity and within 20 minutes of travel time of other development within a 40 km radius, which is an attractive to the area (see The purpose of the IDP is to establish a coordinated and cooperative framework for planning and managing land use, subdivision and development, and servicing and environmental matters in the IDP Area over a 30-year horizon, 2020-2050, which supports attracting economic opportunities to the area.
+Village and County are committed to collaborate to minimize competition for development opportunities, establish consistency in land development, and facilitate inter-municipal communication in land development and servicing matters.
+The futureoriented planning framework of the Intermunicipal Development Plan contributes to leverage the area's potential as a complete community within the larger County region.

-- (c) Both municipalities will cooperate to achieve the following open space objectives, consistent with the Provincial Land Use Policies, which support the protection of the natural environment, water, and historical resources: - To encourage the preservation of the natural and aesthetic quality of the natural environment and rural landscape. - ii.
-To facilitate the eventual establishment of continuous open space systems and other natural areas to attract activities and provide recreational opportunities as a stimulus to the local economy. - 3.3.5 Objective: Outline a framework for the more detailed implementation of land development, economic development, transportation systems, municipal infrastructure, and timing of development and servicing.
+- (a) Map 2The purpose of the IDP is to establish a coordinated andcooperative framework for planning and managing land use, subdivisionand development, and servicing and environmental matters in the IDP Area over a 30-year horizon, 2020-2050, which supports attractingeconomic opportunities to the area.
+Village and County are committed tocollaborate to minimize competition for development opportunities, establish consistency in land development, and facilitate inter-municipalcommunication in land development and servicing matters.
+The futureoriented planning framework of the Intermunicipal Development Plancontributes to leverage the area's potential as a complete communitywithin the larger County region. - (b) Map 2).
+Therefore, the FLUC takes the view that land uses in adjacent to the Village boundary, should be part of a piped water and sewer scheme. - (c) The value and recreational potential of natural areas within the IDP boundary may be negatively affected by inappropriate development.
+Therefore, both municipalities will collaborate to protect these areas for eventual incorporation into an open space system. - (d) Both municipalities will collaborate to achieve the following open space objectives, consistent with the Provincial Land Use Policies, which support the protection of the natural environment, water, and historical resources: - i.
+To encourage the preservation of the natural and aesthetic quality of the natural environment and rural landscape. - ii.
+To facilitate the eventual establishment of continuous open space systems around Briker Lake and other natural areas to attract activities and provide recreational opportunities as a stimulus to the local economy.

+3.3.5 Objective: Outline a framework for the more detailed implementation of land development, economic development, transportation systems, municipal infrastructure, and timing of development and servicing.